Find answers to common retirement account questions.

 Documentation for Payment of Tuition & Related Fees

 *The tuition bill must indicate the current and/or future semesters are due along with the amount required to satisfy the need.
 The bill cannot be for “estimated” costs.
-To avoid delays, it must be clearly indicated that the required payment is a “finalized” statement from the school.
+It must be clearly indicated that the required payment is a “finalized” statement from the school.

-**If the tuition bill indicates a name other than the participant’s, we need proof of dependent or spouse.
-This includes tax documentation or birth certificate as proof of dependent or marriage license as proof of spouse.
+**If the tuition bill indicates a name other than the participant’s, you may need proof of dependent or spouse.
+This could include tax documentation or birth certificate as proof of dependent or marriage license as proof of spouse.

 > Copy of the bill for dormitory fees or housing fees (or estimate of dormitory fees that is signed by the educational institution) that appears on the school’s letterhead containing the name of the dormitory or housing provider and the name of the participant or student.
 A copy of a lease agreement indicating the rent and signed/dated by all interested parties.
 The bill must specify the amount due and must refer to a future period ending not more than one year later than the date of submission.